mohabouje/WinToast/README.md

 ### Attribution text

 New in Anniversary Update: If you need to reference the source of your content, you can use attribution text.
 This text is always displayed below any text elements, but above inline images.
-The text uses a slightly smaller size than standard text elements to help to distinguish from regular text elements.
+The text uses a slightly smaller size than standard text elements to help distinguish from regular text elements.

 ```cpp
 WinToastTemplate templ = WinToastTemplate(WinToastTemplate::Text02);